 - Mystical Goddess Ma’at is the Goddess of Integrity and Discernment (angelladytm.wordpress.com)

-Discalaimer: This is my take on Ma’at and balance, but is based on knowledge that I’ve gained from books.
-I’m not a Kemetic Recon, so my view is probably a bit different.
+Disclaimer: This is my take on Ma’at and balance, but is based on knowledge that I’ve gained from books.
+I’m not a Kemetic Recontructionist, so my view is probably a bit different.

 All blog content is Copyright © 2012 of Nightshade thepurplebroom.wordpress.com unless otherwise stated